OmniSharp/generator-aspnet/README.md

 - `bootstrap` for Bootstrap (this is the default and does not have to be specified explicitly)
 - `semantic` for Semantic UI

-> Example: `yo aspnet webbasic "my semantic app" semantic` will create a "Web Application Basic" project called "my semantic app" using the Semantic UI framework.
+> Example: `yo aspnet mvcbasic "my semantic app" semantic` will create a "Web Application Basic" project called "my semantic app" using the Semantic UI framework.

-> Example: `yo aspnet webbasic "my bootstrap app"` OR `yo aspnet webbasic "my bootstrap app" bootstrap` will create a "Web Application Basic" project called "my bootstrap app" using the Bootstrap framework.
+> Example: `yo aspnet mvcbasic "my bootstrap app"` OR `yo aspnet mvcbasic "my bootstrap app" bootstrap` will create a "Web Application Basic" project called "my bootstrap app" using the Bootstrap framework.

 ## Related yeoman generators